 To know how to respond to online reviews – Read our Ultimate Guide or contact us for professional help.

 How to tackle the problem of Fake Reviews? – Read our article.

 With Google posts, you can define and influence the content that appears on your brand search on Google’s first search result page.
-You can publish your events, products, and services directly to Google Search and Maps.
+As a restaurant, for example, you can publish your updates, events, offers, and products directly to Google Search and Maps.
 This drives traffic to your website and makes your listing more attractive.